travis-ci/docs-travis-ci-com/user/code-climate.md

 For Ruby projects you need to add a library to your Gemfile called [`code-climate-reporter`](https://github.com/codeclimate/ruby-test-reporter):

+    group :test do
+      gem "simplecov"
-    gem "codeclimate-test-reporter", group: :test, require: nil
+      gem "codeclimate-test-reporter", "~> 1.0.0"
+    end

-Next, require the reporter in your `test_helper.rb` or `spec_helper.rb`, right at the top:
+Next, start [SimpleCov](https://github.com/colszowka/simplecov) in your `test_helper.rb` or `spec_helper.rb`, right at the top:

-    require "codeclimate-test-reporter"
+    require 'simplecov'
-    CodeClimate::TestReporter.start
+    SimpleCov.start

+Next, invoke the reporter binary in your `.travis.yml` to submit the coverage data to Code Climate.
+Make sure that it follows tests:

+    script:
+      - bundle exec rake
+      - bundle exec codeclimate-test-reporter

 As a last step, you need to tell Travis CI about the token to use for transmitting the coverage results.
 You can find the token in your repository's